Adversarial Attack and Defense on Graph Data: A Survey: Adversarial Attacks on Graph Data

 \textbf{Limitations.} The limitations of most current works are summarized below.
 Most existing works do not give very clear strategies about the setting of the budget and distance with reasonable explanations in real applications.
 Different from other adversarial attacks, most graph modifications can hardly be noticed by humans in real life.
 To solve this problem, we give a more detailed discussion on perturbation and evaluation metrics in Section \ref{sec:metric}.
 Meanwhile, about graph imperceptible evaluation metrics, most papers \cite{bojchevski2019adversarial, chen2018link, dai2018adversarial} use one metric for attack, but these adversarial samples could be detected by other existing imperceptible evaluation metrics.
 In this work, we list all existing evaluation metrics, and recommend future adversarial samples to be imperceptible with more listed evaluation metrics.
 Another main issue is due to the different problem formulations.
 To this end, we give the unified problem formulation for all existing works discussed in this survey.

+\textbf{Most Recent Work.} For the recently proposed attack methods, imperciptible pertubations such as added edges and modified node features are also the principle approaches like previous work.
+For the defense models, instead of commonly-used adversarial training techniques before, some researchers \mbox{\cite{liu2021graph, liu2021elastic, chen2021understanding}} first tried to propose new neiborhood aggregation schemas which guarantee the theoretical robustness under adversarial attack.

-\textbf{Future Directions.} Adversarial attack on graph data is a new and hot area, and many research opportunities are summarized below: 1) Most graphs are associated with attributes or more complex contents on nodes or edges in the real life.
-Currently, very few existing works well studied adversarial attack on attributed graphs, e.g., heterogeneous information networks and the Web.
+\textbf{Future Directions.} Adversarial attack on graph data is a new and hot area, and potential research opportunities are summarized below: 1) Most graphs are associated with attributes or more complex contents on nodes or edges in practice.
+However, few studies have well designed adversarial attack on attributed graphs, e.g., heterogeneous information networks and web graphs.
 2) Some advanced ideas can be applied for generating the adversarial samples, e.g., homomorphism graph.
 3) Various learning settings are not sufficiently studied yet, such as graph-level attacks and inductive learning on node-level attacks.
-4) Most existing attacks do not consider various imperceptibility metrics into their attack model.
+4) Most existing attacks do not consider various imperceptibility metrics in their models.
 Concise and comprehensive imperceptibility metrics are necessary in different tasks.
 A good and explainable evaluation metric may easily discover more existing adversarial samples created by current methods.
 5) Last but not least, the distance or similarity measures of high quality adversarial samples are not well studied in this area.